ARM, Gemalto mobile security venture approved in EU

-BRUSSELS Nov 7 British chip designer ARM , German technology company Giesecke & Devrient and Paris-listed smart card maker Gemalto won EU regulatory approval on Wednesday for their joint venture to increase security for smartphone and tablet services.
+BRUSSELS British chip designer ARM, German technology company Giesecke & Devrient and Paris-listed smart card maker Gemalto won EU regulatory approval on Wednesday for their joint venture to increase security for smartphone and tablet services.

 The companies said in April the joint venture would accelerate the adoption of a common security standard in mobile devices such as smartphones using Google's Android operating system.